edavis/riverpy/README.txt

 list, parses any linked RSS/Atom feeds, generates a river.js file and then hosts everything on Amazon S3.

-To see one in action, http://river.davising.com/nyt/ is a river of news of headlines from the New York Times that updates hourly.
+To see one in action, http://river.davising.com/nyt/ is a river of New York Times headlines that updates hourly.

 Installation:
   1) install/configure/start redis (default settings should work)